wtoivo/msc-conv-f2f/docs/01-programming-basics.md

 <p class="caption">(\#fig:img-rstudio)RStudio interface</p>
 </div>

 You will learn more about how to use the features included in RStudio throughout this course, however, we highly reccommend watching [RStudio Essentials 1](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-part-1/) from the RStudio team.
-The video last ~30 minutes and gives a tour of the main parts of RStudio.
+The video lasts ~30 minutes and gives a tour of the main parts of RStudio.

 ## Functions and arguments